General Information

 5. Choosing an Admission Category: You may apply to ONE of the following categories:

-• Saskatchewan Resident -- individuals who have lived and worked full-time in Saskatchewan for at least 12 consecutive months prior to admission without being a fulltime student (i.e., prior to September 1, 2024).
-To qualify, you must pay income taxes in Saskatchewan and have a Saskatchewan health card.
+• Saskatchewan Resident (REVISED May 2024) -- individuals who have lived and worked full-time in Saskatchewan for at least 12 consecutive months prior to the admission deadline without being a fulltime student.
+To qualify, you must pay income taxes in Saskatchewan and have a Saskatchewan health card for the year prior to the admission deadline.
 You cannot qualify for residency by attending school if your home is elsewhere.
-Applicants from border communities (e.g., Lloydminster, AB or Flin Flon, MB), residents of the Yukon, Northwest Territories and Nunavut, members of the R.C.M.P. or the Canadian armed forces, graduates of the University of Saskatchewan, and children or spouses of graduates of the University of Saskatchewan are considered Saskatchewan residents for the purpose of their admission application to Pharmacy or Nutrition.
+Applicants from border communities (e.g., Lloydminster, AB or Flin Flon, MB) are considered Saskatchewan residents for the purpose of their admission application to Pharmacy or Nutrition.

-• Non-Saskatchewan Resident -- individuals who live outside of Saskatchewan and who do not meet the SK resident criteria indicated above.
+• Non-Saskatchewan Resident -- individuals who live outside of Saskatchewan and/or who do not meet the Saskatchewan resident criteria indicated above.

 • Student Authorization (Student Visa) -- individuals who are international students.